opendocsg/slw-judgments-backfill/2012_SGCA_41/report.md

  [emphasis in original]

 17     It is clear that the overriding aim of the court in construing a will is to seek and give effect to the testamentary intention as expressed by the testator.
 This intention must predominantly be derived from the wording of the will itself, although the circumstances prevailing at the time the will was executed may be taken into account.
 Where a strict literal construction of the will would give rise to an effect which is clearly out of sync with the general intention of the testator as derived from the will as a whole, such a reading should give way to a more purposive interpretation.
 Hence, there exists a presumption that effect should be given to every word of the will, and the court should not discount any part of the will if there can be some meaning that is not contrary to the express intention that could be ascribed to it.
-As the High Court remarked in _Goh Nellie v Goh Lian Teck and others_ [2007] 1 SLR(R) 453 (“ _Nellie Goh_ ”) at [62], “A testator, in other words, does not will in vain”.
+As the High Court remarked in _Goh Nellie v Goh Lian Teck and others_ <span class="citation">[2007] 1 SLR(R) 453</span> (“ _Nellie Goh_ ”) at [62], “A testator, in other words, does not will in vain”.

 **_Trust for sale_**